jongillies/multi-file-line-differ/README.md

     user8                                   X                   X
     user9               X                                       X

 Anyway, this can come in handy at times.
-Ejoy, my friends.
+Enjoy, my friends.